7 Simple Steps to Create a Successful eCommerce Mobile App

 - Wishlist button: Often, users visit online stores for the sake of exploring the products.
 The conversion rate for mobile apps (1.32%) is any way lesser than websites (3.82%), and you can’t expect them to open the app with the buying intent at all times.
 A wishlist button allows the shopper to save a product they like to view later, giving you a better chance of making the sale down the road.

 - Advanced search options: eCommerce apps are usually filled with tons of buying options.
 Even though it’s a great flex for any online store, you don’t want it to become a roadblock in the user experience.
-Advanced search options such as voice search and image search make your eCommerce mobile app a lot more attractive.
+Advanced search options such as voice search and image search make your app a lot more attractive.

 - QR code/barcode scanner: Retailers might benefit a lot from scanners in their apps.
 It helps them deliver an omnichannel experience.
 For shoppers, it’s a gateway to a more intuitive and fun shopping experience.